How to Make a DIY Doormat with Cricut

 FAQs: DIY Doormat

 Like most coco mats, a DIY painted doormat may last 12-24 months with regular use.
 It can last a lot longer if you only use it only seasonally, especially on a covered porch.
-A lot depends on how much traffic it sees and how exposed it is to sunlight and rain.
+A doormat’s durability will depend on how much traffic it sees and how exposed it is to sunlight and rain.

 Using outdoor acrylic paint can also help the mat last longer and withstand the elements.